-But for natural patterns, it is typically the case that even tho' the data maybe n-dimensional vectors, the ensemble lives in a much smaller space.
+For natural patterns, it is typically the case that even tho' the data maybe n-dimensional vectors, the ensemble lives in a much smaller space.
 How can we find that space?

-Once found, what is it good for?
+Once density is found, what is it good for?
+We'll first look at examples from vision and learn some basic principles of coding.
+Principles of efficient coding are general, and are applicable to other perceptual, and cognitive domains as well.